Gxorge/InstaFailAccuracy/README.md

 # InstaFailAccuracy

-You will fail if you dip below a certain accuracy!
+If you go below a certain accuracy, you fail!

 ## Credits